mbarmstrong/shadow_removal/README.md

 ## running an interactive session

-1. first add the isesh function to your .bashrc file from the steps above
 1. login to ocelote or elgato
+2. add the isesh function to your .bashrc file from the steps above
-1. launch the session with the folloiwng command
+3. launch the session with the folloiwng command

     `$ isesh 5`

-   this will connect with a node on the hpc for 5 min but you can specify however much time you'd like. here you can now launch executables with GPU kernels directly for the command line. for example:
+   this will connect with a node on the hpc for 5 min (you can specify however many minutes you'd like) and now you can launch executables with GPU kernels directly for the command line.

-1. then to execute the shadow removal solution:
+1. to execute the shadow removal solution:

    `$ $HOME/ece569/build_dir/ShadowRemoval_Solution -i <path_to_image> -t image`